-Dinitro herbicides have been used to control wild mustard and ragweed in small grains and flax, even when a legume seeding has been made with the grain crop.
-The dinitros should be applied at the rate of 1/2 to 3/4 pound per acre.
+Dinitro herbicides can be used to control wild mustard and ragweed in small grains and flax, even when a legume seeding has been made with the grain crop.
+The dinitros should be applied at the rate of 1⁄2 to 3⁄4 pound per acre.
 These preparations will require 75 to 100 gallons of water per acre.
+If a legume seeding is made with the grain, it is important that the dinitro be applied at an early stage when the grain is 6-8 inches high.
+Later spraying will result in some injury to the legume seeding, especially clovers.

-2,4-D can be used in small grains to control wild mustard, ragweed and some other broad-leaved annual weeds, provided no legume seeding is made with the grain.
+2,4-D can be used in small grains to control wild mustard, ragweed and some other broad-leaved annual weeds.
+Serious injury may result, however, to legume seedlings.
+The amount of injury will depend upon time and rate of application, kind of legume and conditions prevailing at time of spraying.
+In general a rate of 1/4 pound acid equivalent per acre applied when the grain is 6-8 inches high can be used, however some injury to the seedings should be expected.
+Heavier rates or later applications are more injurious.
+Sweet clover is injured most and red and white clover least.
 Field bindweed may be killed back to such an extent that it causes no trouble in the small grain crop.
 Thistles, although not completely killed, will not produce seeds.